pohern/mix-it-up/README.md

 - Google Chrome DevTools
 - Google OAuth
 - Bootstap
+## Attributions
+TheCockTailDB- API used to get random cocktails
 ## Links to Trello Board and Deployed App
 [You can check out the app here!](https://mix-it-up-2020.herokuapp.com/)